Sumalyo/faser-docker-fork/README.md

 and analysis framework.
 This is largely based on the [atlas-sit](https://gitlab.cern.ch/atlas-sit/docker/tree/master) setup, where there are nice directions and more advanced directions.

+**This is in the works since it currectly depends on all of athena and makes an image which is 30 Gb**

 # Usage
 These can be built like and docker image.
 To build an image on your local machine, go into the directory you desire to build and execute